Integrability as an attractor of adiabatic flows

-Finally, in Fig. \ref{fig:xxz-spec-g-1>0}, we plot the spectral function $\Phi(\o)$ close to the integrable point $g = 1$ at system size $L = 17$ with $h = 1.6$.
-As shown, the low frequency behaviors of $\Phi(\o)$ in both minimal and maximal directions are quite similar as both directions show divergent spectral function at $\omega\to 0$.
-This is in stark contrast to those shown in the Ising model (refer to the low frequency tails of $\Phi(\o)$ in Fig. \ref{fig:corr-function}b), where, along the integrability breaking direction, the spectral function remains flat.
+Here, we perform further analyses of the c-XXZ and nonintegrable Ising models to complement our discussion in Sec.~\ref{analysis}.
+Similar to Fig.~\ref{fig:spec-ltfim-near-integrable}, we plot the spectral function $\Phi_\mathfrak{n}(\o)$ close to the integrable point $(h = 1.6, g = 1)$ with system size $L = 17$ for the c-XXZ model in Fig.~\ref{fig:xxz-spec-g-1>0}.
+As shown, the low-frequency behaviors of $\Phi_\mathfrak{n}(\o)$ in both $g$ and $h$ directions are quite similar to each other as both directions show divergent spectral functions (for frequencies above the Heisenberg scale) at $\omega\to 0$.
+This is in stark contrast to those shown in the Ising model (refer to $\Phi_\mathfrak{n}(\o \to 0)$ in Fig.~\ref{fig:spec-ltfim-near-integrable}), where, along the integrability breaking direction, the spectral function remains flat.